Rear-facing child car seats: the pros

 Car seat safety

-Nobody wants to be involved in a car accident, but sometimes they do happen regardless of how safe a driver you are.
+Nobody wants to be involved in a car accident, but sometimes they do happen, regardless of how safe a driver you are.

 The most dangerous car accidents are frontal collisions.
-They are the most common type of incident, and generally take place at the highest speeds.
+They’re the most common type of incident, and generally take place at the highest speeds.

 When a car crashes in a frontal collision, all the occupants continue to move forwards until their seatbelt or harness stops them, holding them in place so they don't hit the inside of the car.